 With our boiler troubleshooting guide, you can fix it yourself and save a lot of money.
 The average repair call will cost well over $100.
 With a little help, you can do it yourself and keep your hard earned money.

 **NOTE** Only you can assess your ability to perform this task.
 This is a guide and cannot provide all of the details for every situation.

+Proper maintenance will help you to avoid many of the common causes of boiler malfunction.
+Before you start troubleshooting, make sure you have performed the suggested maintenance.
 We will begin our boiler troubleshooting with the common gas fired heating boiler.
 This guide is for modern units that do not have a pilot flame burning constantly.
 If your unit has a standing pilot light, you should check to make sure it is lit.
 Then, you can use the rest of the guide but skip the part about the pilot lighting.

 (NOTE: Most units have a minimum rate for the flow of water being taken from the tap, before the unit will operate.
 If the flow is not high enough the unit will not run.)